The issue: Fossil fuel finance & insurance

 Banks financing fossil fuels

-Since the Paris Agreement, the six largest U.S. banks — JPMorgan Chase, Citi, Wells Fargo, Bank of America, Morgan Stanley, and Goldman Sachs — have provided $1.4 trillion in financing to the fossil fuel industry, contributing to the climate crisis and resulting in substantial portfolio risk for investors.
+Since the Paris Agreement, the world's 60 largest banks have provided $5.5 trillion in financing to the fossil fuel industry, contributing to the climate crisis and resulting in substantial portfolio risk for investors.

 401(k) participants deserve to understand the climate risk embedded in their portfolios from these financial institutions.